mdburch/CleaningDataProject/README.md

 + **read\_tidydata.R**: the R script used to import the tidyData.txt produced by run_analysis.R

 ---
-### Experiment Description [1]
+### Original Experiment Description [1]
 ---
 + Group of 30 volunteers within an age bracket of 19-48 years
 + Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 + Captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using the embedded accelerometer and gyroscope
-+ The experiments have been video-recorded to label the data manually
++ The experiments were video-recorded to label the data manually
 + The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 + The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
   + The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.